A Taste of Blackberries: Background and reception

 A Taste of Blackberries was rejected by several publishers who thought the main theme was too dark for children.
-Mortality had been a common subject in Victorian literature for young readers (see for example Oliver Twist), but books for young readers about death had become taboo until, in 1952, the appearance of E. B. White's classic Charlotte’s Web.
+Mortality had been a common subject in Victorian literature for young readers (see for example Oliver Twist), but books for young readers about death had become taboo until, in 1952, with the appearance of E. B. White's classic Charlotte's Web.
 Twenty years later, A Taste of Blackberries handled this difficult theme with great sensitivity earning much critical acclaim for its author.

 Charlotte's Web had been the accepted template for addressing death in children's books for decades when A Taste of Blackberries appeared and in this story animals do not stand in for humans.
 Literary realism had taken hold, and Smith was at the vanguard of the movement, acquainting young readers with "the darker, harsher side of life."
 According to author and blogger Pauline Dewan; "Many writers believe that authors do not help children by sheltering them from the problems of the real world."
 Indeed, according to the author, many young readers told her "they liked it because it was sad."
 Interviewed for the Dictionary of Literary Biography, Smith recalled that A Taste of Blackberries was supposed to have been an adventure story, until an unwelcome plot twist entered the author's imagination.
 Smith locked the manuscript away in a drawer and refused to continue writing it.
 Ultimately, however, the writing did resume and Smith began to focus on the differences in the ways in which children and adults respond to mortality.
 Writing from the point of view of the child, Smith succeeded in giving her story the sensitivity for which it is highly praised.